joelstrohmeier/website/src/blog/linked-images.md

 When the image communicates information that is helpful or relevant for the website visitor, this is good advice and should certainly be followed.

-But, what if the image is wrapped in a link element?
+But, what if the image is wrapped in a link?

 ## Linked or 'functional' images

-It is common in websites these days to wrap images in links in order to provide a visually engaging, large click or tap target area in interfaces.
-For example, linked images are use liberally across the web as part of <a href="https://www.nomensa.com/blog/how-build-accessible-cards-block-links/">'card' components</a>.
+It is common in websites to wrap images in links in order to provide a visually engaging route to more content with a large click or tap target area.
+For example, linked images are used liberally across the web as part of <a href="https://www.nomensa.com/blog/how-build-accessible-cards-block-links/">'card' components</a>.

-The key thing to be aware of is once we've wrapped an image in a link it now performs an action if we were to interact with it.
-Or, the image is now 'functional'. <strong>Now, as opposed to describing the content and emotion of the image in the alt text, we should describe the link purpose or destination</strong>.
-Because the alt text is now acting as the description of the link not the image.
+The key thing to be aware of is, once we've wrapped an image in a link it now performs an action.
+Sometimes we refer to the image as being 'functional'. <strong>Before we wrapped an image in a link, our aim was to describe the content and emotion of the image, now, because the image is performing a new role, we must describe the link purpose or destination.</strong>.
+The alt text is now acting as the description of the link not the image.

 Here is is how the HTML would change between a standard image description and a functional image description.